SensorDots/SocialDistancingBadge/README.md

 ## Menu

+Powering on/off - When out of the menu, hold the button to turn off (the display will go blank).
+When off, hold button to turn on.

 To operate the menu double click to enter menu.
 Single click to rotate through menu options.
 Double click to enter sub-menu.
 Single click to change value.
 Double click to exit sub-menu.
 Menu will timeout after 5 seconds.

 The menu has the following hierarchy: